• Skip to primary navigation

 Idlis

-Fenugreek seeds - 5 nos (opt)
+5 nos Fenugreek Seeds (opt)

 Salt to taste

-How to make Idlis
+Instructions to make Idlis

 Wet grinder method

 Clean and soak both the rices and Urud dal for 5-6 hrs separately.
 Grind the Urud dal first by adding enough water.
 You need to grind till it comes out like a butter.
 Remove, then grind rice to a fine paste, making sure you add required water in middle.
 Then add the urud dal paste to the grinder again and let it run for 5 more mins.
-Add salt
+Add salt.

 Let it ferment for 10 hrs or overnight.